Skip to main content

 netstatNetwork connections

-exec <command>Execute a shell command
+exec <command>Execute a shell command (everything after exec is the command)

 beacon_config <json>Adjust beacon interval/jitter: {"interval": 30, "jitter": 10}